 SPQR

-Street Photographs made during a residency at The American Academy in Rome.
+Street Photography in Italy.
+Mostly made during my residency at The American Academy in Rome.

 The eternal city & her tourist traps.

-The city of Caesars: Julius, Augustus, Tiberius, Caligula.
+The city of Queens and Caesars: Cleopatra, Julius, Augustus, Tiberius, Caligula.

-Bathed in Italy’s golden light, Rome awakens each morning with a glow that coats her ancient cobblestones.
-Romans walked here thousands of years ago, and they walk here now.
-But they brought friends.
+Bathed in golden light, Rome awakens each morning to a glow that blankets her ancient cobblestones.
+Romans walked here thousands of years ago, as they walk here today.
+But now, they’ve brought friends.

-When I shoot street photography in Rome, I gravitate toward bustling public spaces.
+When I shoot on the streets of Rome, I gravitate toward bustling public spaces.
 Intense crowds help me blend in, allowing me to go unnoticed.
-I’m often met with extraordinary kindness: once, a gaggle of Roman girls noticed my camera and ran after me, eager for photographs.
-I asked only that they continue their business avoiding posed smiles or direct stares at the lens.
-In Italian, the phrase is “non in posa”which literally, “not posing.”
-This approach preserves the authenticity of life on the streets.
+I’m often met with extraordinary kindness: once, a gaggle of Roman girls noticed my camera and ran after me, eager to be photographed.
+I resist staging, asking only that they continue their business, avoiding posed smiles or direct stares into the lens.
+In Italian, the phrase is “non in posa,” which literally means “not posing.”
+This approach preserves the authenticity of life in the streets of Rome.
+It’s always alive, raw, and magnificent.

 Previous